Burrowing Beneath Budapest to Bathe in the Cave

 Within minutes four people with surgical masks and wearing stethoscopes entered the room.
 Each took turns examining my finger while chatting amongst themselves.
 They retreated as a group into an office next door where I heard the conversation escalate loudly.
 After several minutes a lady appeared and I heard English spoken for the first time that day.

-“You are foreigner.
+“You are a foreigner.
 We cannot treat you unless you pay first.”
 She said.
-“Fine” I replied, and pulled out my wallet with a credit card.
+“Fine” I replied and pulled out my wallet with a credit card.
 “No credit, cash!” she said.
 “How much is it?’
 I asked.
 “Nine dollars US,” she replied.
 Let’s hear it for socialized medicine.
 I dug through my pockets and found a crumpled ten spot.
 “Keep the change” I laughed as I handed her the money but she did not understand.

-With that she grabbed my hand and pulled my finger straight out with a quick jerk.
-I heard a loud pop, felt a brief flash of pain and was whole once again.
+With that, she grabbed my hand and pulled my finger straight out with a quick jerk.
+I heard a loud pop, felt a brief flash of pain, and was whole once again.
 She splinted the finger and wrapped it in gauze that made it about ten inches long and now it looked like an albino banana.

-The taxi driver had waited for me, relieved to see I was still alive, and took me back to the hotel where I retreated into my room to relate the whole story to my wife who had assumed I had spent my day strolling underground among tourists.
+The taxi driver had waited for me, relieved to see I was still alive and took me back to the hotel where I retreated into my room to relate the whole story to my wife who had assumed I had spent my day strolling underground among tourists.

-That evening we had a farewell dinner in the hotel dining room in low candle light where I was sure no one from the baths would recognize me.
+That evening we had a farewell dinner in the hotel dining room in low candlelight where I was sure no one from the baths would recognize me.
 The food was wonderful but my elongated finger kept jamming into the mashed potatoes.